niolabs/docs/docs/blocks/block-development/README.md

 >**[info] Github Repostiory URL**
 >
->For any repository Github offers an SSH and an HTTPS URL to copy, **you must use the SSH URL**.
-If the instance's host machine does not have an SSH key enabled on Github you will need to modify a URL like `git@github.com:<profile>/<repo>.git` to `git://github.com/<profile>/<repo>.git`.
-Otherwise the block will fail to install and the BlockCloner will log an Error like `while cloning block, command failed with return code: 128`.
+>For any repository Github offers multiple URL options to access the repository. niolabs recommends that you use the git protocol URL rather than SSH or HTTPS.
+Your block URL should look like this: `git://github.com/<profile>/<repo>.git`.
+If you use a different protocol the block may fail to install and the BlockCloner will log an error like `while cloning block, command failed with return code: 128`.

 ### Manually install custom blocks